alisaqi/alisaqi/README.md

 - 👀 I’m interested in Machine Learning, Finance, Optimization and Supply Chain.
 - 🌱 My Current Plan is to Continue my Graduate Education for Ph.D or Master degree.
 - 💞️ I’m looking to collaborate on my researches.
-- 📫 You can contact me via my Email : alisaghi0931@gmail.com
+- 📫 You can contact me via my Email : alisaghi0931@gmail.com or alisaqi@mail.um.ac.ir

 <!---
 alisaqi/alisaqi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.